davetimmins/ArcGIS.PCL/README.md

 ArcGIS.PCL
 ==========

-Use ArcGIS Server REST resources without an official SDK.
+Use ArcGIS Server REST resources without an official SDK [more information](http://davetimmins.wordpress.com/2013/07/11/arcgis-pclthe-what-why-how/).

 Typical use case would be the need to call some ArcGIS REST resource from server .NET code or maybe a console app.
 Rather than having to fudge a dependency to an existing SDK you can use this.
 Should work with .NET for Windows Store apps, .NET framework 4.5, Silverlight 4 and higher, Windows Phone 7.5 and higher